 Spring fever at record levels

-Never before has spring started so hot so early, and at the same time Titt4Tat's user numbers climbed to unimagined heights.
+Never before has spring started so hot so early, and at the same time the number of Titt4Tat users climbed to unimagined heights.
 A coincidence?
 The experts say: not at all!
 The rising temperatures are not only cranking up the mercury, but also the

 hormones.
 More sunshine means more serotonin and dopamine in the blood - and that not only makes you happier, but also more willing to flirt.